-The School District's property tax revenues were reduced by \$522,000 under agreements entered into by York County, South Carolina.
+The School District's property tax revenues were reduced by \$596,000 under agreements entered into by York County, South Carolina.

-J. Subsequent Events
+J. Subsequent Event

-In conjunction with approving the year ended June 30, 2020 ("FY 2020") General Fund budget, the Board of Trustees approved an increase of 5.0 mills to 201.8 mills for the property tax rates applicable for general operations for calendar year 2019 (FY 2020 for the School District).
-Debt service millage will decrease 2.0 mills to 22.0 mills for calendar year 2019 (FY 2020 for the School District).
+Calendar year 2020 was a reassessment year which resulted in the School District's prior year millage of 201.8 mills being rolled back to 188.0 mills.
+In August 2020, the Board of Trustees approved an increase of 6.0 mills to 194.0 mills for the property tax rates applicable for general operations for calendar year 2020 (fiscal year 2021 for the School District).
+Debt service millage will decrease 3.3 mills to 18.7 mills for calendar year 2020 (fiscal year 2021 for the School District).